-10 Types Of Inventory Reports To Grow Your Business
+10 Types Of Inventory Reports & How To Build Your Own in 4-Steps

 In the world of retail, inventory reports are a well of knowledge and valuable insights.
 And yet, too many small businesses either don’t track their inventory or rely on manual methods to do so (leaving them prone to inaccurate data).
 While this may not seem like much of an offense, the truth is, faulty reporting could be the deciding factor in whether an ecommerce company sinks or soars above the competition.
 But what is an inventory report, and how can reports be used to enhance your business ventures?
 Keep reading to find out.

 An inventory report is a summary of inventory held by a business.
 Inventory reports can be physical or digital and include numbers representing total inventory, best-sellers, and other information about products.
 A good inventory report provides an account of inventory items so business owners know what they are able to sell, and what needs to be ordered.

 Maintaining the right amount of inventory is vital to the success of manufacturing, wholesale, and retail businesses alike.
 With proper inventory reporting, companies can leverage a number of advantages, including better inventory planning, transparent inventory tracking, and organized inventory categorization — all of which helps ensure profitable growth.

 Since inventory reports are centered around your existing inventory levels, they’re basically a measure of how much capital you have tied up in your various products and barcodes.
 That’s why using inventory data from these reports is an excellent asset to your inventory planning.
 In fact, inventory reporting metrics offer the in-depth insights businesses need to upgrade their reorder points, forecasting, budgeting, and more.